 Over time, your body's cells become damaged due to everything from the sun's harmful rays to bad habits like smoking.
 And if that damage builds up enough, your risk of cancer might increase in your later years as a result.
 In fact, a staggering 80 percent of all cancers diagnosed in the United States every year are in those 55 and older.
 Want to know what you should look out for as you reach your 40s, 50s, and beyond?
-From more common conditions like breast cancer to rare diseases like adrenal cancer, these are the specific types of cancer you should ask your doctor about as you age.
+From widespread varieties like breast cancer to rarer forms like adrenal cancer, these are some of the most common types of the disease as you age.

 Unfortunately, the biggest risk factors for breast cancer are being a woman and getting older.
 "Breast cancer in women is the most common cancer diagnosed, and the incidence increases with age," Brown says.

-According to the Centers for Disease Control and Prevention (CDC), most breast cancer cases occur in women over the age of 50.
+According to the CDC, most breast cancer cases occur in women over the age of 50.
 Other factors that can increase your risk?
-Your genetics, your reproductive history, and having dense breasts.
+Genetics, reproductive history, and having dense breasts.

 Your risk of bladder cancer increases if you're a smoker.
 In fact, according to the American Cancer Society, smokers are three times more likely to develop bladder cancer than non-smokers.

 With that being said, though, your age also plays into your risk.
 "Bladder cancer is the sixth most common cancer and occurs more often in men than women," Brown says.
 "These tumors tend to arise in patients over 55 years of age."
 Specifically, according to the American Cancer Society, approximately 90 percent of patients with bladder cancer are over 55 years old.